Stock market simulator

 A stock market simulator is computer software that reproduces behavior and features of a stock market, so that a user may practice trading stocks without financial risk.
 Paper trading, sometimes also called "virtual stock trading", is a simulated trading process in which would-be investors can practice investing without committing money.

 This is accomplished by the manipulation of simulated money and investment positions that behave in a manner similar to the real markets.
 Investors also use paper trading to test new and different investment strategies.
 Stock market games are often used for educational purposes.

 For example, investors can create several different positions simultaneously to compare the performance and payoff characteristics between multiple strategies.
 A textbook may state that writing a covered call is synthetically the same as writing a naked put, but in practice there are subtle differences.
 With a paper trading account, an investor can set up a bull credit spread and a bull debit spread simultaneously and watch how the payoff for each position changes as the market moves.

 Other advanced strategies include leverage, short-selling, forex and derivatives trading.
 Successful execution and profit generation from these strategies usually require high levels of technical knowledge.
 Investors can test these strategies with paper trading to avoid taking on excessive risk due to inexperience.

 Various companies and online trading simulation tools offer paper trading services, some free, others with charges, that allow investors to try out various strategies (some stock brokerage firms allow 14-day "demo accounts"), or paper trading can be carried out simply by noting down fees and recording the value of investments over time.

 The imaginary money of paper trading is sometimes also called "paper money", "virtual money", and "Monopoly money".

+Stock market simulators are used as educational tools that allow users to observe market dynamics and practice trading strategies without financial risk.
+They are often employed to illustrate concepts used in technical analysis, including indicators such as the Relative strength index (RSI), as well as measures such as benchmark comparisons, risk-adjusted returns, and moving averages.

 Types

-Stock market simulators can be broken down into two major categories - financial market simulators, and fantasy simulators.
+Stock market simulators can be grouped into several common types, depending on their purpose and how they simulate trading.

+Educational simulators

+Used mainly in schools, universities, and training programs to teach the basics of investing and financial markets.

+Educational institutions integrate stock market simulators into their curricula as practical learning tools for finance and economics education.
+The Stock Market Game, developed by the SIFMA Foundation, serves more than 600,000 students annually across the United States and has been implemented in educational settings since 1977.
+Universities commonly employ simulators in undergraduate and graduate business programs.

+Business schools use simulators to complement theoretical instruction in investment analysis, portfolio management, and financial markets courses.
+The Wharton School of the University of Pennsylvania and the Stanford Graduate School of Business integrate simulation exercises into their MBA curricula, allowing students to apply classroom concepts in risk-free environments.